-Andrzej Karałow (b.
-1991) is a Polish pianist, composer and improviser based in Warsaw, Poland.
-He is an assistant lecturer at the Fryderyk Chopin University of Music in Warsaw.
+Andrzej Karałow, b.
+1991 is a young Polish pianist, composer and improviser.
+He is currently an assistant professor at the Fryderyk Chopin University of Music in Warsaw.
 Doctor of musical arts.

 He performed in prestigious concert halls in the country and abroad, also with accompaniment of renowned orchestras as Warsaw Philharmonic Orchestra (debut in Warsaw Philharmony), Sinfonia Varsovia, Polish Radio Orchestra under the baton of Ewa Strusińska, Maciej Niesiołowski and Jakub Chrenowicz.

 His works are performed in country and abroad during concerts and festivals in USA, Australia, Canada, Spain, Germany, France, Russia, Italy, Estonia and Hungary.
-Recordings of his works and performances were released on 10 CD albums by Ablaze Records, DUX Records, Requiem Records, Chronicles of Warsaw Autumn – Festival of Contemporary Music and others.
+Recordings of his works and several performances as a pianist were released on 10 CD albums by Ablaze Records (USA), DUX Records, Requiem Records, Chronicles of Warsaw Autumn – Festival of Contemporary Music and others.

-He took part in composition masterclasses during Contemporary Music Lab in Montreal, VIPA Festival in Valencia, Synthetis course in Radziejowice (2014, 2016), Impuls Festival in Graz (2015), Summer Music Academy in Nice (2013) and in Warsaw in classes of: of B. Furrer, Chen Yi, S. Gervasoni, Z. Krauze, M. Wagner, J.M.
+He took part in composition masterclasses during Contemporary Music Lab in Montreal (2018), VIPA Festival in Valencia (2017), Synthetis course in Radziejowice (2014, 2016), Impuls Festival in Graz (2015), Summer Music Academy in Nice (2013) and in Warsaw in classes of: of B. Furrer, Chen Yi, S. Gervasoni, Z. Krauze, M. Wagner, J.M.
 Sanchez-Verdu, D. Ammann, P. Patterson and others.

 Although classical music is the main field of his activity, he is also open to experiments in electronic and alternative genre, combining techniques and inspirations from various fields of art into his own, unique musical language.